ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

+#### Initialization

-We also need to specify a scheme to initialize the weights and biases of the network.
-In this case, we show an example using the `InitializerKaiming`.
+We also specify a scheme to initialize the weights and biases of the network.
+Here, we show an example using the Kaiming initializer denoted by `InitializerKaiming`.
 ```commandline
 {
     "weights_initializer": {